 Jackets.
 It should be short and fitted or fitted at the waist.
 Basque or peplum may be present.
 The lapels should be pointed.
 Rich decoration and small details are welcome.

 Skirts.
 It should showcase a feminine silhouette.
 Tulip skirt, ruched at the waist, tapering to the hem, knee-length.
 Or flowing, not stiff skirts, with an asymmetrical hemline, up to mid-calf.
-Another version of the skirt is a year with intricate details (draperies, folds, sewn-on elements).
+Another skirt version is a year with intricate details (draperies, folds, sewn-on elements).

 Trousers.
-Should be soft, emphasizing the curves of the body.
+It should be soft, emphasizing the curves of the body.
 Ruched and draped at the waist.
 And towards the bottom should taper in the ankle area.

 Blouses.
 The theatrical romantic needs soft, light ones, with draperies and accentuated shoulders, richly decorated, with complex decor.